0xboz/blog/_posts/2019-06-26-how-to-create-interactive-plots-in-jupyterlab.md

 If everyting works, you should see the interactive plot of bitcoin price from 2017/11/01 to 2018/11/01.
 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/interactive_plots_jupyterlab.png" alt="interactive plots in jupyterlab">

 That is all for this post.
 I hope you find something useful in it, and let me know if you have any questions/comments.
+I also created a ```QUANT CHANNEL``` on one of the most popular crypto servers (Ripple XRP).
+Feel like stopping by and say hi?
+We have tons of down-to-earth folks who have been in crypto-verse for a long time.
+Let us talk more about crypto and quantitative trading over there.
+[Here is the discord invite link](https://discord.gg/jchMcc2).
 Ciao!